Inquiry and mastery - part 2

 To achieve mastery, asserts the NCETM, students need to be involved in ‘intelligent practice’.
 As if to foresee the danger in this term, the NCETM immediately warns against “repeating a mechanical activity” in favour of students being “taken down a path where the thinking process is practised with increasing creativity”4.
 Unfortunately, when it comes to the students, mechanical repetition is exactly their experience of mastery (see Debra Kidd’s Mastery Overload).

-The one example (right) that the NCETM provides of ‘intelligent practice’ is rather curious5.
+The one example (above) that the NCETM provides of ‘intelligent practice’ is rather curious5.
 The NCETM writes: “By working though the calculations in the example, a pupil has to carry out the procedural operation of multiplication, but through connected calculations, has the opportunity to think about key concepts involving multiplication and place value”4.
 I gave the calculations to a year 7 (grade 6) class of mixed prior attainment.
 The twenty-two students all attempted to answer the calculations.
 In discussion, they remarked on the need for the same number of zeros in the answer as there is in the question.
 No doubt, my questioning was not ‘precise’ enough to overcome this misconception about multiplying by powers of ten, but then the exercise itself is designed to lead students towards a conceptual understanding.

-I gave the same class this inquiry prompt (right).
+I gave the same class this inquiry prompt (above).
 The focus is not on procedurally finding the answer, but on understanding how the two sides are equal.
 The quality and depth of reasoning immediately improved as students debated the meaning of multiplying by multiples of 10, 100 and 1000.
 Some began spontaneously to make up their own examples.
 No longer were students being “taken down a path”; they were beginning to create their own paths.

 The aims of the new National Curriculum are balanced to incorporate different forms of mathematical thinking, which, in turn, imply different forms of teaching.
 Stripp can take one passage to support his mastery interpretation1, but, in so doing, he ignores others.
 The second aim of the three states: Ensure all pupils “reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language”6.
 The NCETM’s definition of mastery is opposed to this aim.
 Students are served up tightly-structured lessons characterised by teacher-led episodes and the completion of exercises.
 This is far from the inquiry processes envisaged by those who framed the second aim of the new curriculum.